nus-tic2002-2018/website/admin/index-tic2002.md

 For the project you can choose one of these options:

-* **Option 1:** Enhance the Task Manager app that you worked on during the preparation stage
+* **Option 1:** Enhance the Task Manager app that you worked on during the preparation stage.
 * **Option 2:** Take the code from [Addressbook-level2]({{module_org}}/addressbook-level2) and enhance it in some way.
 * **Option 3:** Propose your own project.